California Driver Handbook - Sharing the Road

 Road Workers and Work Zones (Cone Zones)

-Pay close attention when road work is being performed.
-Signs and message boards warn you of workers, slow-moving equipment, and closed lanes ahead.
+Signs and message boards warn you of workers, slow- moving equipment, and closed lanes ahead.
 Cones, drums, or other barriers will guide you through the work zone.
 Reduce your speed and be prepared to slow down or stop for highway equipment.
 Merge as soon as it is safe to do so and without crossing the cones or drums.
 In work zones where lanes are narrow or where the shoulder is closed, watch for bicycles and “share the road” when they are present.
 Watch for work zone speed limit and reduced speed limit warning signs.

-The most common cause of deaths and injuries in work zones is rear-end collisions.
-In fact, most of the people killed in work zones are drivers and passengers.
 For your own safety and the safety of your passengers remember to pass the work zone carefully, slow down, allow extra following room between vehicles, merge early, expect sudden slowing or stopping, watch for drivers changing lanes at the last minute, and avoid distractions while driving in a work zone.
 Distractions include using your hands-free cell phone, reading/sending text messages, and/or operating your GPS and entertainment systems.
 Fines for traffic violations in a work zone can be $1,000 or more.
-Anyone convicted of assaulting a highway worker faces fines of up to $2,000 and imprisonment for up to one year.
+Anyone convicted of assaulting a highway worker faces fines of up to $2,000 and imprisonment for up to 1 year.

-Keep your eyes on the road and other vehicles around you.
 Do not stop or slow down to watch the road work.
 Obey special signs or instructions from workers (flaggers).
-Driving carefully through work zones improves safety for drivers, pedestrians, bicyclists, and road workers.

 Double Fine Zones